Takashi Yamazaki: Early life

 Takashi Yamazaki was born on June 12, 1964, in Matsumoto, Nagano, to Yoshisuke Yamazaki, a baker, and Kikuko.
 On his childhood, Yamazaki reflected: "My parents raised me by letting me do what I wanted freely.
 I think that has shaped a big part of who I am today".
 He also has a younger sister named Satsuki.

 Yamazaki was first introduced to film by the "Umbrella Program" as a child; in 2023 he reflected that Ishirō Honda's Matango (1963) and King Kong vs. Godzilla (1962) may have been among the first movies he ever saw.
 Growing up, Yamazaki was influenced to work in the film industry by monster movies and American films such as the 1977 American science fiction films Star Wars and Close Encounters of the Third Kind.
 He filmed his directorial debut on 8 mm film with the assistance of a friend during his third year at Matsumoto Shiritsu Shimizu Junior High School.
 This 1979 science fiction short, entitled Glory, was lost for 43 years until it was rediscovered in 2022 and screened in the director's hometown.

 Career

 1984–1999: Early career

 In 1984, Yamazaki began working as a miniature builder for Tatsuo Shimamura.
 Following his graduation from Asagaya College of Art and Design in 1986, he officially became an employee at Shimamura's animation and special effects studio Shirogumi in Chōfu, Tokyo.
+In 2026, Yamazaki confirmed on social media that he had worked on the puppets for the original cover art of the 1993 game Star Fox.